QUEK JIA QI

 Picture

-Working widely with communities on experimental and interdisciplinary collaborations, her recent works include Kuti Kuti?, intergenerational community art project that reimagines a game from the past into a life-sized soft sculpture playground.
-Can You Hear Me? a public interactive installation as part of the National Arts Council's "As You Were" public art initiative.
-A Picnic In Apart, a digital picnic that brings together individuals from across borders together during the pandemic to re-discover our relationship with food and remotely, Bind, a participatory archival project developed during her research residency at Asia-Art-Activism.
-Combining traditional bookbinding techniques with socially-engaged pedagogy, participants learn to bind stories of others and our own, tracing a diversity of personal trajectories surrounding stories of care, labour, maintenance and well-being; Field Trip to Redhill, a collaboration with DesignSingapore Associates and My Community to uncover the design of everyday life, heritage and stories through a mix of guided and spontaneous wanderings; She also leads Myths On a Red Hill, in collaboration with architects Isabella Duffield and Randy Chan, to lead a public storytelling pavilion in Singapore and reimagine an open classroom in an urban farm, Sprout Hub by Citysprouts, for creative modes of exchange.
-The pavilion grows as a living archive — collectively weaving narratives, knowledge, experiences and stories from different individuals and communities.
+Working collaboratively with diverse communities and disciplines, Jia Qi is passionate about redefining the accessibility narrative - how art can be a gift to those who can encounter it, expanding on modes of exchange, reciprocity and relationships.
+She believe co-creation is the fertile ground where we can cultivate our ability to connect with one another, transcending diverse abilities, age, and backgrounds.
+Her recent works include Kuti Kuti?, intergenerational community art project that reimagines a game from the past into a life-sized soft sculpture playground.
+Can You Hear Me? a public interactive installation as a playful placemaking intervention into our public parks.
+A Picnic In Apart, a digital picnic that brings together individuals from across borders to re-discover our relationship with food.
+Bind, a participatory archival project developed during her research residency at Asia-Art-Activism where participants learn to bind stories of care from others and our own.
+Field Trip to Redhill, a collaboration with DesignSingapore Associates and My Community to uncover the design of everyday life, heritage and stories through a mix of guided and spontaneous wanderings.
+She also co-led Myths On a Red Hill, a public pavilion that reimagines an open classroom in an urban farm in Singapore that could weave knowledge from the different individuals and communities.

 EDUCATION